ibm-cloud-docs/sell/service-pc-broker.md

 ## Building your broker
 {: #pc-broker-guides}

-Configure and deploy a broker that has your required specifications by using the following steps:
+Configure and deploy a broker that has your required specifications by using the following documentation and sample applications:

-Explore [broker samples](https://github.com/IBM/sample-resource-service-brokers){: external} to see how you can structure your broker to meet requirements.
-Not all languages are represented by a sample.
+* Use the [{{site.data.keyword.Bluemix_notm}} Open Service Broker API](/apidocs/resource-controller/ibm-cloud-osb-api){: external} to set required specifications, including required endpoints.

+Review the following sample applications:

-1. Go to [Open Service Broker Reference App](https://github.com/IBM-Cloud/onboarding-osb){: external} as a guide to create your broker.
+* Use the Java based sample [Open Service Broker Reference App](https://github.com/IBM-Cloud/onboarding-osb){: external} as a guide to create your broker.
 The reference app provides step-by-step instructions to configure, deploy on {{site.data.keyword.codeenginefull_notm}}, and test your broker.

-1. Go to [{{site.data.keyword.Bluemix_notm}} Open Service Broker API](/apidocs/resource-controller/ibm-cloud-osb-api){: external} to set required specifications, including required endpoints.
+* Use the NodeJS based sample [Open Service Broker Reference App](https://github.com/IBM/onboarding-osb-node){: external} as a guide to create your broker.

 ### Including required endpoints
 {: #pc-endpoints}